The heptane computer processor is a processor (CPU) with out-of-order

 modern fab process with static cmos logic.
 If implemented using dynamic

-logic & custom design, then above 3 GHz.
+logic or custom design static logic, then above 3 GHz.

 It is designed to have significantly better performance per clock than (big